Janny221199/IT-Cheat-Sheets/Software-Engineering/Web/Positioning Elements.md

 ![](attachments/Pasted%20image%2020230618063049.png)

-# Move Elements with fixed
+# Fixed
-- as well as with absolute [Move Elements with absolute](Positioning%20Elements.md#Move%20Elements%20with%20absolute) it is out of the document flow, but it fixed on the screen if we scroll. so it gets not "scrolled out of the screen"
+- as well as with absolute [Absolute](Positioning%20Elements.md#Absolute) it is out of the document flow, but it fixed on the screen if we scroll. so it gets not "scrolled out of the screen"
 ```css
 #two {
   background-color: #c95bc7;